Jerry Lawson (musician): Beyond the Persuasions

 In 2003, after four decades and 22 albums, Lawson left the Persuasions.
 Vowing that his a cappella days were over, Lawson moved to Arizona with his wife, got his first day job in 40 years and began working with developmentally disabled adults, while his wife worked to establish him as a solo artist.
 He began to work with jazz combos and big bands, and eventually made plans to record with the Moscow Philharmonic Orchestra.

 In 2004, Lawson was introduced to four members of the San Francisco-based a cappella group Talk of the Town (Rayfield Ragler, Stan Lockwood, Paul Carrington and Carl Douglas), who had spent 35 years studying Lawson's recordings and wishing they had a lead singer like him.
 Upon his wife's urging, Lawson became lead singer for the group.
 He was so impressed with their rendition of "Paper Doll" by the Mills Brothers that he and his wife were compelled to join forces with the vocalists to produce what Lawson considered to be the masterpiece of his a cappella career.

 In 2007, they independently released the album Jerry Lawson & Talk of the Town.
 While reminiscent of the Persuasions, the sound was noticeably different, with more focus on a single lead singer and tighter group harmony.
 The album features several guest performers, including former Rockapella lead singer Sean Altman, Lawson's daughter Yvette, singing lead on track 8, and his wife, manager and co-producer Julie, closing the album with the group, summing up their 34 years together.

 On September 9, 2005, in response to Hurricane Katrina, Lawson and Talk of the Town performed "People Get Ready" with Rod Stewart in the Katrina benefit telecast Shelter from the Storm: A Concert for the Gulf Coast.

-Since 2007, one of the most requested videos on children's television network Noggin has been Jerry's video of "I'm Glad", which he first recorded with the Persuasions and performed for Noggin with Talk of the Town.
+Since 2007, one of the most requested videos on children's television network Noggin has been Lawson's video of "I'm Glad", which he first recorded with the Persuasions and performed for the Noggin television series Jack's Big Music Show with Talk of the Town.